rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 ## Tip 7: Produce results in a standard human-readable format

 If you have plots in the paper, then it is generally a good idea to auto-generate plots from the results of experiments, instead of asking the AEC to stare at log files and compare numbers from these logs with figures in the paper.
-If you do the latter, then please adjust the estimation for "human-minutes" accordingly, as it takes longer for humans to read text than to read figures.
+If you do the latter, then adjust the estimation for "human-minutes" accordingly, as it takes longer for humans to read text than to read figures.
 Conversely, when reproducing tables from the paper, it is easier for a reviewer to read CSVs or nice ASCII-formatted tables rather than to read LaTeX-formatted tables.
-Please avoid auto-generating LaTeX, even if you did this for your paper.
+Avoid auto-generating LaTeX, even if you did this for your paper.
 As a general rule of thumb, prefer standard human-readable formats (e.g. CSV or MarkDown) rather than custom human-readable formats (e.g. arbitrary log files) or formats intended for machines (e.g. JSON or XML).

 ## Tip 8: Use consistent terminology